-The middle aged CDC spokesperson wiped his brow.
+The middle-aged CDC spokesperson wiped his brow.
 “I can assure you that they are working as quickly as possible.
 But with how fast the T13B4 virus mutates, nearly all the vaccines that have been created are obsolete.”

-“Then what’s the point of wasting our money on snake oil?” she said to a heavy applause from her town’s people.
+“Then what’s the point of wasting our money on snake oil?” she said to heavy applause from her town’s people.

 A young doctor named Caroline Avanti leaned into her microphone.
 “It’s far less snake oil than the shit you have pumping through the vents.”
 She spoke clearly and precisely at the angry woman.
 “The problem is, not a single one of you wants to listen to what we have to say.
 You expect instant results, and that’s not how science works.
-Half of you will go home tonight and rub some kind of crap under your nose when all you had to do in the beginning was wash your hands and if you felt the slightest bit ill to stay home so no one would share germs.”
+Half of you will go home tonight and rub some crap under your nose when all you had to do in the beginning was wash your hands, and if you felt the slightest bit ill to stay home so no one would share germs.”

 The bedazzled woman gasped.
 “I don’t have to take this kind of abuse from the likes of you.
-You people are probably hiding the cure and that’s why you’re sitting here unmasked and not living in fear like the rest of us.”
+You people are probably hiding the cure, and that’s why you’re sitting here unmasked and not living in fear like the rest of us.”

 “Yes, you above all people do need to take this.”
 Dr. Avanti snapped.
 “You all have lived such blessed lives that any bit of trouble that may come your way has scared you into a panic.
 Instead of listening to those who have spent their lives studying and curing viruses, you turn to celebrities and talking heads who are clueless to real answers.
 This virus would have died out long ago if people just listened and followed directions.”

 Quickly the town council leader rushed to the podium.
-“Thank you all for your questions tonight but we’ve run out of time.
+“Thank you all for your questions tonight, but we’ve run out of time.
 If you have any other concerns, please make use of the email address we’ve set up for the virus.”

-The salty haired CDC official approached Dr. Avanti from behind and cleared his throat.
-“Excuse me doctor,” he said curtly.
-“Next time would you mind sharing your opinions a little less aggressively?”
+The salty-haired CDC official approached Dr. Avanti from behind and cleared his throat.
+“Excuse me, doctor,” he said curtly.
+“Next time, would you mind sharing your opinions a little less aggressively?”

 She smiled sweetly.
 “As soon as they stop Googling about healing crystals.”